Pyomo/pyomo/doc/OnlineDocs/contributed_packages/pyros.rst

        increases.
        If the master problems are solved globally
        (by passing ``solve_master_globally=True``),
-       then this value should be monotonically nondecreasing as the iteration number is increased.
+       then after the iteration number exceeds the number of uncertain parameters, this value should be monotonically nondecreasing
+       as the iteration number is increased.
+       A dash ("-") is produced in lieu of a value if the master problem of the current iteration is not solved successfully.
    * - 1-Stg Shift
      - Infinity norm of the difference between the first-stage variable vectors of the master solutions of the current and previous iterations.
 Expect this value to trend downward as the iteration number increases.
-       A dash ("-") is produced in lieu of a value in the first iteration, if there are no first-stage variables, or if the master problem of the current iteration is not solved successfully.
+       A dash ("-") is produced in lieu of a value if the current iteration number is 0, there are no first-stage variables,
+       or the master problem of the current iteration is not solved successfully.
    * - DR Shift
      - Infinity norm of the difference between the decision rule variable vectors of the master solutions of the current